51seven/shifting.js/README.md

 ## Epilogue

-I didn't test this as much, there are a few things to do.
+Dear User, this plugin is in a very early alpha state.
+I didn't test this as much and there are a few things on my TODO list.
 For example at the moment it only tracks vertical scrolling.
-Rotating more than 100deg seems to spazz out the element and the JSON structure of the passed object isn't the best.
-I'm looking forward to make this very useful.
+If you have a fancy site where you want to scroll horizontal, I'm sorry for you.
+Rotating more than 100deg will eventually lead the element to spazz out.
+The JSON structure of the passed object isn't very sophisticated.
+I'm looking forward to make this thing useful for more cases.
 KTHXBYE.

+## Animation counter

+I used 25x `animation` in this documentation.
+Duh.